pereznetworks/TD-Project7/README.md

    *and will include some how-to, for developers to build their own portfolio app*

-   *this github does not go into how to setup a hosting acct and launch the app online*
+   *this tutorial does not go into how to setup a hosting nor how to launch the app online*

 # A Portfolio of Web Apps